-These gluten free “blondies with roots” are sweet and cakey blondie bars studded with chocolate chips.
+These gluten free blondies with chocolate chips "blondies with roots" are sweet and cakey blondie bars studded with chocolate chips.
 Refined sugar free, dairy-free, and vegan too!

 I have always loved blondies so when Debbie from Sweet Debbie's Organic Cupcakes asked me to review her cookbook, Sweet Debbie's Organic Treats: Allergy-Free and Vegan Recipes from the Famous Los Angeles Bakery it was the first recipes I tried.